Latest News<< News Articles

 At the festive board the ever present Castle Eden Mason Richard “Mint man” Armstrong and his latest creation, Joric, or guess the number of mints inside of Joric was in full fundraising mode.
 The current amount he has raised from Joric is a staggering £450 for the 2021 Festival!

 Every Lodge has its own traditions and Yoden Lodge is no different in this regard.
-The Presentation of a Gavel to the Master of the Lodge, after his year in office somehow stopped, however, to mark and congratulate Charles Wilding, who recently stood down as DC of the Lodge after 26 years, Ted Lighting proudly presented a gavel to Charles.
-The Gavels were made by Roy Greenwell who sadly recently died, Ted visited his son and he remarked ‘I think he still has a few in the loft’; the few turned out to be many and the rest as they say history.
+The Presentation of a Gavel to the Master of the Lodge, after his year in office somehow stopped, however, to mark and congratulate Ted Leighton, who recently stood down as DC of the Lodge after 26 years, Charles Wilding proudly presented a gavel to Ted.
+The Gavels were made by Roy Greenwell who sadly recently died, Charles visited his son and he remarked ‘I think he still has a few in the loft’; the few turned out to be many and the rest as they say history.

 In the reply to his toast John thanked the brethren for the welcome he received coming into the building and into the Lodge Room.
 He then congratulated the Lodge’s Master, John Dockrill, on his fourth time in the Masters chair.
 He also mentioned the upcoming Royal Arch Annual Convocation on the 24th May in Dunston and the Provincial Craft Annual Meeting on 17th June, also at Dunston.